 Destguides may receive commissions from purchases made through affiliate links in this article.

 London is a historical city with many famous landmarks to visit, which includes ornate bridges, buildings, towers, palaces, and much more.
 It also has over 150 museums, 250 theaters, and street art by Banksy, El Chivo, and King Robbo on concrete walls throughout the city.

 With significant ties to music, art, and theatre, and over 30 million people traveling here to explore the arts and theatre scene every year, you will not be short of things to add to your 4-day London itinerary.

 So, what are you waiting for?
 Continue reading to learn more about how to spend 4 days in London!

-Before traveling to London, book your accommodation and experiences ahead of time.
+To make the most of your visit to London, we recommend you organize accommodation and experiences soon.
 Below are top recommendations to get you started.

 Top Accommodation in London